Quora: Criticism from users

 Quora was criticized for removing question details in August 2017.
 According to some users, the removal of question details limited the ability to submit personal questions and questions requiring code excerpts, multimedia, or complexity of any sort that could not fit into the length limit for a URL.
 According to an official product update announcement, the removal of question details was made to emphasize "canonical" questions.

 The moderation system of Quora, which relies largely on automation, has been frequently criticized as ineffective, inconsistent, and opaque from the users' perspective.
 The website automatically flags seemingly innocuous actions (such as pasting a web address in order to cite a source) while appearing to ignore answers, posts, and comments that users have reported as false, inflammatory, or harassing.
 Moderation decisions can be appealed by users, but Quora's handling of appeals is criticized as automated and impersonal, leaving many to wonder how little of the website's moderation is performed by human staff.

 The inconsistency of Quora moderation has been blamed for the proliferation of harmful prejudices on the website.

 In 2014, in addition to being privately harassed, female users noted a ubiquity of pointed, sexist questions about women with more clearly sexist question details, whereas the same kinds of questions rephrased to be about men were quickly taken down.
 One user was the subject of a sexually defamatory post containing a photo of her that was taken down by moderation only after the incident was publicized online.

 There has also been an increase of antisemitism on the website, as exemplified by a community for Holocaust denial and the presence of countless troll questions containing the numbers 14 and 88 in various contexts, which are almost never removed by the ineffective moderators.

+Quora has also been criticised for tolerating propaganda and disinformation campaigns, particularly those from the Chinese government, which has launched massive waves of disinformation and influence campaigns in an attempt to improve their international perception.

 Use in influence operations

-Despite being blocked in mainland China, in 2018, the People's Daily reported on the potential for Chinese citizens to use the platform to promote the image of China abroad.
+Despite being blocked in mainland China, in 2018, the People's Daily reported on the value of Quora for coordinated influence campaigns to promote the image of China abroad.

 In 2020, Ben Nimmo, a founder of the Atlantic Council's Digital Forensic Research Lab, noted Quora's popularity as a place to create fake accounts and plant disinformation.

 In 2023, Meta Platforms stated that China's Ministry of Public Security's Spamouflage influence operation had targeted Quora.
 The same year, a publication by the Publicity Department of the Chinese Communist Party stated that the CCP should expand its use of Quora.